“This industry is uniquely demanding. It takes a tenacious drive to get your business rolling.

 In addition to Moonshine University and Flavorman staff, other instructors and panelists may include: Randy Allender, Owner and Manager at R. Allender Consulting; Pete Kamer, Principal of Distillery Engineering; Luis Ayala, Rum Consultant at Rum Runner Press, Inc. and Co-Founder of Rum University and Got Rum Magazine; Steve Beam, Distiller & President at Limestone Branch; David Carpenter, Distiller and Master Blender at Deutsch Family Wine & Spirits; Elizabeth McCall, Assistant Master Distiller at Woodford Reserve; Jim McCoy, Principal at J. McCoy Alcohol & Tobacco Compliance Consultants; Paul McLaughlin, VP & General Counsel at Kelvin Cooperage; James Moore, Technical Research Scientist at Beam-Suntory; Chris Morris, Master Distiller at Woodford Reserve Distillery; Jimmy Russell, Master Distiller at Wild Turkey Bourbon Distillery; Bill Samuels, Jr., Chairman Emeritus at Maker’s Mark; Mike and Rob Sherman, Vice President and 4th generation Co-Owner of Vendome Copper & Brass Works, Inc.; Chris Zaborowski, Partner at Westport Whiskey & Wine; Andrew Wiehebrink, Director of Spirit Research & Innovation at Independent Stave Company; Carson Taylor, President at Peerless Distilling; Justin Thomas, President at G&D Chillers; David Timmons, Senior Chemist at Brown-Forman; Paul Tomaszewski, Co-Founder and Head Distiller at MB Roland Distillery; Molly Wellmann, Co-Owner at Wellmann’s Brands; Lisa Wicker, Distiller and Principal at Saints & Monsters, LLC; and many more.

-In addition to gaining valuable insights on the distilling process and the industry as a whole, we’ll take an in-depth look at:
+In addition to gaining valuable insights on the distilling process and the industry as a whole, we’ll go into depth on:

 Tuition includes all class materials, including a 1,000-page resource binder and Distiller’s Sensory Kit; breakfast, lunch, and refreshments; attendance to exclusive tours and networking receptions throughout the week; and transportation between our contracted hotel and our campus. $6,250